 An institutional review board is a group registered with the federal government that is formally designated to review and monitor research involving human subjects.
 The purpose of the reviews is to protect the safety, rights, and welfare of research participants and to ensure institutional compliance with federal and state regulations and University policies.
-The Human Subjects Division manages the four Institutional Review Boards (IRBs) that review and oversee UW human subjects research.
+The Human Subjects Division manages the three Institutional Review Boards (IRBs) that review and oversee UW human subjects research.

 Human subjects research requires IRB approval or a determination that the research is “exempt” from the federal regulations.
 Depending on the particulars of your project, you may not need to submit an IRB application at all!
 Whether or not IRB review is required is determined by going through a few key questions based on some regulatory definitions.